DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 The purpose of a name badge is to identify people easily.
 As such, it should be easy to read!
 You should use a large, easy to read font.
 Sans serif fonts are generally regarded as a good choice.
 Make the name stand out and contrast well - avoid grey on grey!
 A font size of 18 points or bigger if you can make it fit would make a difference.

 #### 9.2 Maximize legibility of print
 * Use a strong, simple font and avoid fine or ‘fancy’ fonts.
-Minimum font size should be 18 point.
+Minimum font size should be 18 points.
-* Text should begin at the left margin (centered text is harder to read)
+* Text should begin at the left margin (centered text is harder to read).
-* Narrow text columns rather than wide ones, and right margins that are ragged, not justified
+* Narrow text columns rather than wide ones, and right margins that are ragged, not justified.
-* One-and-one-half or double spacing between lines
+* One-and-one-half or double spacing between lines.
-* Spacing between letters that is not too tight or too loose
+* Spacing between letters that is not too tight or too loose.
-* Lower case letters with initial capitals rather than all capitals
+* Lower case letters with initial capitals rather than all capitals.
 * Use dot leaders for tables of contents.
-* Lines of text should be no longer than six inches (anything longer than six inches will not track well for people who use magnifiers)
+* Lines of text should be no longer than 6 inches (15cm).
+Anything longer will not track well for people who use magnifiers.
 * Black lettering on white, non-shiny paper.
 The best contrast with the least glare is bold type on yellow paper (white paper can produce too much glare).
 If white paper needs to be used, use an off-white paper that will still give good contrast while producing less glare than white.
-* The paper should not be larger than standard Letter (8 1/2" x 11").
+* The paper should not be larger than standard Letter (8 1/2" x 11") or A4 (21 x 29,7cm).

 #### 9.3 Color vision deficiency
-Color vision deficiency, also known as color blindness, is the decreased ability to see color or differences in color.About 8% of people have some form of color vision deficiency.
+Color vision deficiency, also known as color blindness, is the decreased ability to see color or differences in color.
+About 8% of people have some form of color vision deficiency.
 So if your running a conference for say 200 attendees, up to 16 will see your design different then intended.

 **[Design pointers for better color accessibility](https://usabilla.com/blog/how-to-design-for-color-blindness/)**
 * Use both colors and symbols - don't rely on color alone and use symbols to convey the message
 * Keep it minimal - fewer colors leads to fewer instances of confusion
 * Use patterns and textures to show contrast
-* Use a range of clearly contrasting colors - there are several tests available on the web, for example [Coblis](https://www.color-blindness.com/coblis-color-blindness-simulator/) where you can upload your design and the algorithms transform the iamge into the same image as seen by people with differect kinds of colour vision deficiencies (red-, green-, blue- or completely colorblind).
+* Use a range of clearly contrasting colors - there are several tests available on the web, for example [Coblis](https://www.color-blindness.com/coblis-color-blindness-simulator/) where you can upload your design and the algorithms transform the image into the same image as seen by people with different kinds of color vision deficiencies (red-, green-, blue- or completely colorblind).
-* Avoid bad color combos - not nly the well-known combination of Red & Green, but also Green & Brown, Blue & Purple, Green & Blue, Light Green & Yellow, Blue & Grey, Green & Grey, Green & Black
+* Avoid bad color combos - not only the well-known combination of Red & Green, but also Green & Brown, Blue & Purple, Green & Blue, Light Green & Yellow, Blue & Grey, Green & Grey, Green & Black

-Read more on [Types of Colour Blindness](http://www.colourblindawareness.org/colour-blindness/types-of-colour-blindness/).
+Read more on [Types of Color Blindness](http://www.colourblindawareness.org/colour-blindness/types-of-colour-blindness/).
 It shows the visual effects of color vision deficiency very well.

 ## 10. Website